-Article 50 Financial rules - whole competition
+Article 48 Financial rules - whole competition

-- 50.01 The amounts paid by UEFA are gross amounts.
-As such they cover any and all taxes, levies and charges. - 50.02 The host association, on behalf of UEFA, pays the cost of the board and lodging of the referee team, the UEFA match delegate and the UEFA referee observer, as well as their transport costs within the territory of the association concerned.
-The international travel expenses and daily allowances of these persons are borne by UEFA. - 50.03 The host association appoints a timekeeper and is responsible for any travel expenses and daily allowances in this respect. - 50.04 The host bears the following costs for the visiting teams: - a. board and lodging in a high standard four-star hotel for a maximum of 21 persons per delegation; - b. local transport; - c. laundry service for the match kit of the participating teams and referees. - 50.05 The visiting clubs cover their own international travel expenses to and from the venue.
-UEFA compensates each club with the amount of €10,000 towards the team's international travel costs. - 50.06 All payments to the clubs are made in euros and transferred to the respective association's bank account.
-It is the responsibility of the club to coordinate the transfer from the association's bank account to the club's bank account.
+- 48.01 The amounts paid by UEFA are gross amounts.
+As such they cover any and all taxes, levies and charges. - 48.02 The host association, on behalf of UEFA, pays the cost of the board and lodging of the referee team, the UEFA match delegate and the UEFA referee observer, as well as their transport costs within the territory of the association concerned.
+The international travel expenses and daily allowances of these persons are borne by UEFA - 48.03 The host association appoints a timekeeper and is responsible for any travel expenses and daily allowances in this respect. - 48.04 The host bears the following costs for the visiting teams: - a. board and lodging in a high standard four-star hotel for a maximum of 17 (finals: 19) persons per delegation; - b. local transport; - c. laundry service for the match kit of the participating teams and referees. - 48.05 The visiting associations cover their own international travel expenses to and from the venue.
+UEFA compensates each association with the amount of €5,000 towards the team's international travel costs.

-Article 51 Financial rules - qualifying stage
+Article 49 Financial rules - qualifying stage

-- 51.01 The host's obligations commence one day before the first match of the minitournament and end one day after the last match. - 51.O2 In principle, the host retains its revenue and bears all organisational costs (including any and all taxes, levies and charges). - 51.03 To assist in covering the costs of the mini-tournament UEFA makes the following contributions: - a. €10,000 per mini-tournament participant; - b. an additional contribution based on the host country's gross national income per capita, according to the categorisation of the UEFA member associations: - €10,000 for a category 1 host country; - €12,500 for a category 2 host country; - €15,000 for a category 3 host country.
+- 49.01 The host association's obligations commence one day before the match or the first match of a mini-tournament and end one day after the match or the last match of a mini-tournament. - 49.02 In principle, the host retains its revenue and bears all organisational costs (including any and all taxes, levies and charges). - 49.03 To assist in covering the costs of the mini-tournament UEFA makes the following contributions: - a. €10,000 per mini-tournament participant; - b. an additional contribution based on the host country's gross national income per capita, according to the categorisation of the UEFA member associations: - €10,000 for a category 1 host country; - €12,500 for a category 2 host country; - €15,000 for a category 3 host country.

-Article 52 Financial rules - Finals
+Article 50 Financial rules - Finals

-- 52.01 In principle, the host retains its receipts from the match tickets and bears all organisational expenses. - 52.02 The host's obligations commence two days before the first match of the finals and end one day after the last match. - 52.O3 For the finals, UEFA credits the host via the corresponding association's account a flat amount of €300,000 to help cover the financial demands connected with the staging of the event.
+50.01 In principle, the host association retains its receipts from the match tickets and bears all organisational expenses.

+- 50.02 The obligations of the host association of the finals commence two days before the first match of the finals and end one day after the last match. - 50.03 For the finals, UEFA credits the host association with a flat amount of €100,000 to help cover the financial demands connected with the staging of the event.